Renting out your room

 So you don't miss out on the best new roommates Roomies sends you email alerts when new members join the site which could be suitable for you.
-Alerts can be adjust or turned off in account settings.
+Alerts can be adjusted or turned off in account settings.

 We also provide you with a list of potential matches on your dashboard.

-Tip: The messaging system will also show you if your messages have been successfully delivered and if the other members has read them.
+Tip: The messaging system will also show you if your messages have been successfully delivered and if the other members have read them.
 We send SMS alerts to let members know when they receive a new message.

-To communicate with other members you need to verify your mobile phone if you have not done this already you can click the link on your dashboard.
+To communicate with other members, you need to verify your mobile phone if you have not done this already you can click the link on your dashboard.

 Tip: Where available mobile numbers can be accessed by verified members on listings and from the messaging system.
 If you want to keep your number private you can do this when you verify or in account settings.

-As long as you comply with our community charter you can send any information you wish through the messaging system.
+As long as you comply with our community charter, you can send any information you wish through the messaging system.
 This includes information which is not allowed in listings such as phone numbers, email addresses, social media handles and links to other websites.

-5. Organise a viewing
+5. Organize a viewing

-Choosing a roommate that fits your household is critical and the only way of doing this properly is to meet the potential roommates at the property for a viewing.
+Choosing a roommate that fits your household is critical, and the only way of doing this properly is to meet the potential roommates at the property for a viewing.
 Make sure as many of the current roomies are available as it is important to test the compatibility with everyone.

 6. Come to an agreement